Cistanche tubulosa – 20:1 concentrate

 Traditional Chinese medicine and other traditional medicine systems suggest Cistanche Tubulosa may support:

-Instructions: Add 8oz of hot water to 1/2 teaspoon of extract.
+Instructions: Add 1/2 teaspoon of extract to 8 oz of hot water or a cup of juice.
 Stir until dissolved.
 Drink 2 glasses a day.

 The information herein is intended for educational purposes only.
 This information should not substitute for seeking responsible, professional medical care.
 The information provided should not be used during any medical emergency.
 Not intended to be used for the diagnosis, treatment, prevention, or curing of any medical condition.
 Consult with your healthcare provider before using any herbal supplement.